 G2 offers a wide variety of training services to fulfill regulatory requirements and meet your business needs.
 Worksites can harbor chemical, biological, ergonomic and physical hazards.
-Training for safety is essential in order to meet OSHA and EPA requirements.
+Health Safety Training is essential in order to meet OSHA and EPA requirements.
 Our job is to anticipate, recognize, evaluate, and control health risks your employees may face including noise, vapors, dusts, and ergonomic challenges, and train you in how to effectively manage these issues.
 G2 health and safety training programs can be customized to fit any type of audience, from one-on-one training to seminars.
 Our goal is to provide you the highest standard of training and give you the knowledge necessary to succeed.

 G2 provides you with the knowledge necessary to succeed.